cosmincreato/lfa/README.md

-# LFA
+# Formal Languages and Automata Theory Project

-Projects for my Formal Languages and Automata Theory course.
+Implementation of Deterministic Finite Automata (DFA), Nondeterministic Finite Automata (NFA), and Nondeterministic Finite Automata with Lambda Transitions (λ-NFA) in Python.
+Additionally, a program is included to generate and display all words of length n derived from a given regular grammar.